bcgsc/NanoSim/README.md

 NanoSim [(v2.5)](https://github.com/bcgsc/NanoSim/releases/tag/v2.5.1) is able to simulate ONT transcriptome reads (cDNA / direct RNA) as well as genomic reads.
 It also models features of the library preparation protocols used, including intron retention (IR) events in cDNA and directRNA reads.
 Further, it has stand-alone modes which profiles transcript expression patterns and detects IR events in custom datasets.
 Additionally, we improved the homopolymer simulation option which simulates homopolymer expansion and contraction events with respect to chosen basecaller.
 Multiprocessing option allows for faster runtime for large library simulation.

-NanoSim [(v2.6)](https://github.com/bcgsc/NanoSim/releases/tag/v2.6.0) i able to simulate ONT reads in fastq format.
+NanoSim [(v2.6)](https://github.com/bcgsc/NanoSim/releases/tag/v2.6.0) is able to simulate ONT reads in fastq format.
 The base quality information is simulated with truncated log-normal distributions, learnt separately from match bases, mismatch bases, insertion bases, deletion bases, and unaligned bases, each from different basecaller and read type.

+NanoSim [(v3.0)](https://github.com/bcgsc/NanoSim/releases/tag/v3.0.0) is able to simulate ONT metagenome reads.
+It quantifies metagenome abundance in the characterization stage, and accomodates for chimeric reads.
+In the simulation stage, it simulates both features as well.
+In addition, the simulation of chimeric reads is available in genome mode too.
+Some pre-trained models are re-trained for compatibility issues.

-**We provide 6 pre-trained models in the latest release!
+**We provide 9 pre-trained models in the latest release!
 Users can choose to download the whole package or only scripts without models to speed it up**

 ![Citation](https://img.shields.io/badge/NanoSim-manuscript-ff69b4)
 If you use NanoSim to simulate genomic reads, please cite the following manuscript: